-Integrated ELD: All teachers with ELs in their classrooms use the CA ELD Standards in tandem with the CA CCSS for ELA/Literacy and other content standards.
-Integrated ELD is during the content area time when using strategies and scaffolds for students to access the content.
-All teachers who have ELs in their class are responsible for integrated ELD.

-Provide Integrated ELD across content areas that:
+Integrated ELD: All teachers with ELs in their classrooms use the CA ELD standards in tandem with the CA CCSS for ELA/Literacy and other content standards.
+Integrated ELD is during the content area time as teachers use strategies and scaffolds for students to access the content.
+It occurs throughout everyday across all subject matters and is interwoven formally and informally within both FCLA's ELA/ELD and Math programs.
+Teachers provide integrated ELD across content areas that intentionally develops students' academic language and literacies specific to each discipline (the language of math, science, history, etc.).